stfbk/mig-t/doc/language.md

 ## Decode operation

-A list of decode operations can be added to each Operation.
+A list of decode operations can be added to each Operation (passive or active).
 These operations are used to decode encoded content taken from inside an intercepted message.
 A decode operation can have its own list of decode operations; these are called recursive decode ops. and they take as input the previously decoded content.

 The HTTP parameter containing the content to be decoded has to be specified with the `decode param` If the section of the message is 'body,' the `decode param` takes a regex (for more information, see the section below).